github/codeql-coding-standards/docs/development_handbook.md

 There is an automated CI/CD job ([Code Scanning Query Pack Generation](../.github/workflows/code-scanning-pack-gen.yml)) provided that generates the following release artifacts for Coding Standards:

- - LGTM query pack - generates a query pack that can be deployed to LGTM.
   - Code Scanning query pack - generates a zipped folder that can be used with the CodeQL CLI directly, or with GitHub Advanced Security.

-**Use of LGTM and GitHub Advanced Security is not in scope for ISO 26262 tool qualification.
-See [user_manual.md#github-advanced-security-and-lgtm](user_manual.md#github-advanced-security-and-lgtm) for more information**.
+**Use of Code Scanning within GitHub Advanced Security is not in scope for ISO 26262 tool qualification.
+See [user_manual.md#github-advanced-security](user_manual.md#github-advanced-security) for more information**.

 These run on every push to `main` and `rc/*`, and on every pull request, and are releasable without modification, assuming all other status checks succeed on the same commit.